 - 1,672 spaces

-- 2 metabolism rooms with 20 crates per room
+- one metabolism room with 20 crates per room

 - Two Intensive Rooms can each house 76 grower/finisher pigs in fully slatted, individual pens.
 Each room measures 19.8m x 7m and has 4 rows of 19 pens.
 The rooms are equipped with nipple drinkers and single space feeders.